chinsingh/sales-accounts-app/README.md

 | `/api/v1/accounts` | GET | Retrieve accounts list | `limit`, `offset` |
 | `/api/v1/accounts/count` | GET | Get total number of accounts | - |

+- The `limit` and `offset` endpoints are provided to handle pagination from the frontend.
+- The `count` endpoint helps calculate the total number of pages which would be required, without fetching all records.

 ### Frontend Features

-- **Account Listing**: Displays all accounts with pagination
+- **Account Listing**: Displays all accounts' details with pagination.
-- **Account Details**: Shows detailed information when clicking on an account, including shipping and billing addresses
+- **Account Details**: Shows detailed information when clicking on an account, including shipping and billing addresses.
-- **Pagination**: Dynamically calculates limit and offset based on page selection
+- **Pagination**: Dynamically calculates `limit` and `offset` based on page selection.

 ### Security Measures

 The application implements several security features:

-- **CORS Protection**: Restricts API access to approved origins
+- **CORS Protection**: Restricts API access to only frontend's origin
 - **Rate Limiting**: Prevents abuse through in-memory rate limiting
 - **Input Validation**: Sanitizes and validates all user inputs
-- **Secure Sessions**: Properly configured session cookies
+- **Secure Sessions**: httpOnly and secure session cookies

-## Database Schema
+## Database Connectivity and Schema

 The application uses the following tables: